Glory Of Team Rocket Is Back

 The Enduring Legacy of Villainy: The Glory of Team Rocket

-Grab a box on the Way out Good Luck Hunting
+Grab a box on the way out.
+Good luck hunting!

 What are your favorite Team Rocket moments?
 Share your thoughts in the comments below!